! Below script is for Google Grow for Mediavine >

 You are not a cowboy, so of course you'll use a carpenter square to produce work with perfect 90° or 45° degree corners when required.

-To check my squares are giving a true 90° angle I use them to mark a line on a scrap piece of timber.
+To check your squares are giving a true 90° angle mark a line on a scrap piece of timber.
 Then, flip the square over and check it with the other side.
 If it doesn't line up, it's out - bin it!
-Adjustable tools like the combination square are more likely to give a false reading than fixed blade tools.
-It's why spending a little extra on a decent square is important, cheap ones don't last very long.
+Adjustable tools like the combination square are more likely to give a false reading than fixed blade tools but a god quality one will stay true for longer.
+It's why spending a little extra on a decent square is important, cheap ones really don't last very long.

-The adjustable ruler can also be used for measuring the depth of mortices or similar areas by placing the square stock of the square onto the face of the timber and sliding the ruler into the mortice until it stops.
+The adjustable ruler can also be used for measuring the depth of mortices or similar holes by placing the solid stock of the square onto the face of the timber and sliding the ruler into the mortice until it stops.
 Tighten the thumb screw and check the measurement (I use this method when chopping in mortice locks to check the depth).

-The Forge Steel Rafter Square I use (based on the original Swanson Speed Square) is really handy for lots of jobs but primarily roofing carpentry including hip rafters.
+The Stanley Quick Square 46-053 I use is really handy for lots of jobs but primarily roofing carpentry including hip rafters.

 I bought the larger version of the two sizes available.
 When faced with two size options buying tools I tend to go for the larger.
 This is because I dread coming up against a job that my tools are too small for and wishing I'd spent that little bit extra when I had the chance.

 You can use a Tri Square if you don't need an adjustable rule.
-Typically a try square is a flat steel blade riveted at exactly 90 degrees to a wooden handle, and that has a strip of brass attached to it.
-Traditional try squares are more accurate than combination squares when marking 90° lines because the blade is fixed in place so there's little chance of it becoming un-true.
+Typically a tri-square is a flat steel blade riveted at exactly 90 degrees to a wooden handle, and that has a strip of brass attached to it.
+Traditional try squares are more accurate than combination squares when marking 90° lines because the blade is fixed in place so there's little chance of it becoming untrue.

 Have a comment or question about the best type of carpenter square for the job?